industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 this should report the version of the currently installed Python interpreter.

-Next, we need to install _git_ for version control and _poetry_ for managing packages and the virtual environment for developing DESDEO.
+Next, we need to install _Git_ for version control and _poetry_ for managing packages and the virtual environment for developing DESDEO.
 To facilitate this, it is recommended to install [scoop](https://scoop.sh/).
 Installation instructions are provided on scoop's webpage.
 Using scoop is optional, but we